 - Shared decision-making is a collaborative process that allows patients and their physicians to make treatment decisions together

-- A formal shared decision-making interaction with an independent non-interventional physician using an evidence-based decision tool is recommended for patients with non-valvular atrial fibrillation (NVAF) prior to LAAC
+- A formal shared decision-making interaction with an independent non-interventional physician using an evidence-based decision tool is recommended for patients with non-valvular atrial fibrillation (NVAF) prior to left atrial appendage closure (LAAC)

 - The shared decision-making interaction must also be documented in the medical record